holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

 * The client and server negotiate to figure out which cipher and protocol version to use.
 * The server presents its certificate.
-    * The client software validates that certificate, based on its knowledge of which CAs exist and are trustworthy.
-If it doesn't validate, the client bails.
+    * The client software validates that certificate, based on its list of trustworthy CAs, the CRLs it has available, and the validity period of the certificate.
+If it won't validate, the client bails.
 * **Optionally,** the client can present a certificate of its own to the server, along with proof that it possesses the corresponding private key.
+The server will validate that certificate before continuing.
     * This only happens if the server explicitly requests "client authentication."
-Not all SSL connections require this; for example, most HTTPS sites on the web don't require client authentication.
+Most HTTPS sites on the web don't require client authentication.
+Puppet, however, does (for certain services).
 * The client sends a temporary "session" key to the server, encrypted so that only the owner of the server certificate can read it.
 * Both client and server use that session key to encrypt all subsequent traffic in the connection.

-### What an SSL Connection Gets You
+### Specific Advantages of an SSL Connection

 After the connection starts, the two parties have the following tools and extra information:

+#### Both Parties

-* Both parties have access to an encrypted communication channel, which can't be eavesdropped on.
+Both parties have access to an encrypted communication channel, which can't be eavesdropped on.

+#### The Client

+Since the client has seen the server's certificate, it has a bunch of extra information about the server:

-* The client knows it is talking to the rightful owner of the server certificate (since only the rightful owner could have decrypted that session key).
+* It knows it is talking to the rightful owner of the server certificate (since only the rightful owner could have decrypted that session key).
-* The client knows that any metadata in the server certificate was validated by a trusted CA.
+* It knows the CA verified any metadata in the certificate.
-* The client can use any metadata in the server certificate to **authorize** the server.
+* It can use any metadata in the server certificate to **authenticate** and **authorize** the server.
 Some of this authorization may be simple and automatic, and some may require more consideration.
 As an example, consider what a web browser and its user do in a standard web HTTPS connection:
     * Web SSL certificates contain a list of domain names that are allowed to present that certificate.
 The web browser automatically checks for the domain name it contacted in that list.
 If it isn't included, the browser can refuse to let the user continue.
     * Certificates also list the name of the organization that was issued the certificate, and web browsers present that name to the user.
 (Usually behind a little padlock icon.)
 If the user checks that organization name and doesn't believe that it matches the rightful operator of the website they think they're visiting, they may choose to distrust and bail.
     * A website may ask for sensitive information that the user is only willing to share with certain trusted parties.
 If the user checks the organization name in the certificate and doesn't wish to share that information with that organization, they may decide not to provide it.

+#### The Server

+If client authentication wasn't requested, the server doesn't know anything in particular about the client --- any authentication of the client's identity or authorization of its permissions has to happen by some other means, like the login form on a web page.

+If client authentication **was** requested (and accepted), the server has information comparable to what the client gets:

+* It knows it is talking to the rightful owner of the client certificate, since the client proved itself when providing the certificate.
+* It knows the CA verified any metadata in the certificate.
-* If client authentication was requested and accepted, the server also has metadata about the client.
-In a reversal of the last point, the server can use that metadata to authorize the client.
-For example, it may protect certain resources by only allowing certain clients to access them.
+* It can use any metadata in the client certificate to **authenticate** and **authorize** the client.
+    * For example, the server may protect certain resources by only allowing certain clients to access them.
 This could be done by maintaining a list of allowed client names, or by looking for some token that was embedded in the client's certificate when it was signed.

 HTTPS
 -----

-SSL is a relatively generic protocol, with no real opinion about the kind of data that is sent across it.
-This means it is rarely used directly; instead, it's usually used to wrap a more specific protocol, like HTTP or SMTP.
+Since SSL is a relatively generic protocol, it is usually used to wrap a more specific protocol, like HTTP or SMTP.

-HTTPS is a method for wrapping the common HTTP protocol in SSL.
+HTTPS is the standard HTTP protocol wrapped with SSL --- an SSL connection is established as described above, then the client sends normal HTTP requests to the server over the secure channel.
+When the server answers, it also uses the secure channel.

 The entire protocol is wrapped, including headers; this means that even URLs, parameters, and POST data will be encrypted.

+### Ports

-On the web, the usual convention is to use port 443 for HTTPS.
-(Puppet generally uses port 8140, since its traffic doesn't really resemble web traffic.)
+Technically, any port can be used to serve HTTPS.
+On the web, the usual convention is port 443.

+Puppet usually uses port 8140 instead, since its traffic doesn't really resemble web traffic.

+### Persistence of SSL/Certificate Data in HTTPS Applications

+Since the entire HTTP protocol passes through the secure channel established by the SSL connection, the HTTP server and client technically have no involvement with the SSL connection and the certificate(s) involved.

+In practice, though, at least one participant will usually want access to some SSL-related information.
+The client will usually want to examine the certificate metadata to authenticate the server.

-### Terminating SSL, and Information in Headers
+### SSL Termination and Proxying

+---

 Most applications that use HTTPS for communication are split into layers.
-Request handling will be dedicated to a dedicated web server
+Request handling will be delegated to a dedicated web server